 IMPORTANT REMINDER: Don’t take my (or anyone else’s) word for it that any ministry, podcast, book, or blog is biblical in its doctrine.
 You MUST do the work of comparing with Scripture everything you read and hear.
 If it doesn’t match up with God’s word (in context), chuck it.

-2. Abandoned to Christ– Sunny Shell writes “about marriage, biblical submission, parenting, friendships, evangelism, and my battle with a rare metabolic disease for the past 11 years—all with the eternal, rich and hope-filled perspective of the Gospel of Jesus Christ.
+Abandoned to Christ– Sunny Shell writes “about marriage, biblical submission, parenting, friendships, evangelism, and my battle with a rare metabolic disease…all with the eternal, rich and hope-filled perspective of the Gospel of Jesus Christ.
 I try to keep it real, while keeping it pure, to keep it praiseworthy.”
 Facebook Twitter

-4. Solid Food Ministries– Debi Martin’s excellent blog examines Scripture and a variety of theological topics.
-“Solid Food Ministries exists to provide Biblically sound resources (solid food) for the maturing believer – helping Christians grow from milk to meat.”
-Facebook
+Solid Food Resources– Debi Martin’s excellent blog and podcast examine Scripture and a variety of theological topics.
+“Solid Food Resources exists to provide Biblically sound resources (solid food) for the maturing believer – helping Christians grow from milk to meat.”

 Who are your favorite (male or female)